Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Major Airports

-• CHS — Charleston International Airport (Class C, Joint Base Charleston shared airspace)
+• CHS — Charleston International (Class C, shared airspace with Joint Base Charleston)

-• MYR — Myrtle Beach International Airport (Class D with extensive Class E shelves covering Grand Strand)
+• MYR — Myrtle Beach International (Class D with extensive Class E shelves covering the Grand Strand)

-• HXD — Hilton Head Island Airport (Class D)
+• HXD — Hilton Head Airport (Class D)

-• Shaw AFB — Shaw Air Force Base near Sumter (Class D, Restricted Area R-6002)
+• Shaw Air Force Base east of Columbia (Class D with Restricted Area R-6002)

 TFR Notice